Tạ Thu Thâu: "The Struggle" in Saigon, 1930–1939

-On May 20, 1939, Governor-General Brévié (who set the election results aside) wrote to Colonial Minister Mandel: "the Trotskyists under the leadership of Ta Thu Thau, want to take advantage of a possible war in order to win total liberation."
+On May 20, 1939, Governor-General Jules Brévié (who set the election results aside) wrote to Colonial Minister Georges Mandel: "the Trotskyists under the leadership of Tạ Thu Thâu, want to take advantage of a possible war in order to win total liberation."
 The Stalinists, on the other hand, are "following the position of the Communist Party in France" and "will thus be loyal if war breaks out."

-Such as it was, the political opening against he PCI closed with the Hitler-Stalin Pact of August 23, 1939.
+Such as it was, the political opening against the PCI closed with the Hitler-Stalin Pact of August 23, 1939.
 Moscow ordered a return to direct confrontation with the French.
 In Cochinchina the Party in 1940 obliged, triggering a disastrous peasant revolt.

 Belatedly, the Luttuers, then numbering then perhaps 3000, and the smaller number of Octobrists united as the official section of the newly constituted Fourth International.
 They formed the International Communist League (Vietnam) (ICL), or less formally as The Fourth Internationalist Party (Trang Cau De Tu Dang).

-With the outbreak of World War II Communists of every stripe were repressed.
+With the outbreak of World War II, Communists of every stripe were repressed.
 The French law of September 26, 1939, which legally dissolved the French Communist Party, was applied in Indochina to Stalinists and Trotskyists alike.
 Tạ Thu Thâu was arrested and was incarcerated in the penal colony Poulo-Condore.
 He was held until March 1945 when the occupying Japanese finally dispensed with the Vichy French administration.